-- Lessens the severity and sometimes can alleviate the risk of postpartum depression.
-Breastfeeding triggers the release of oxytocin (the "love hormone") and prolactin, hormones that help with relaxation and reduce stress.
+- It may lessen the severity of postpartum depression.
+Breastfeeding triggers the release of oxytocin (aka the "love hormone") and prolactin, hormones that help with relaxation and reduce stress.

-- Burns extra calories, making it easier to lose weight after pregnancy.
+- Burns extra calories, which may make it easier to lose weight after pregnancy.

-- Helps your uterus return to its normal size and lessens bleeding you may experience after delivery.
+- Helps your uterus return to its normal size and lessens bleeding you may experience after birth.

 - Is free - at least the breastmilk!
-Even if you are pumping, a good pump and accessories are far less expensive than formula.
-The average non-nursing mom spends over $3,000 a year on formula, while a good quality breast pump can be found for under $200 – and under the Affordable Care Act, you may even get one for free.
+Even if you are pumping, a good pump and accessories are less expensive than formula.
+(And you may even get your pump for free!)